Suffolk County taps Michael Balboni to find new cybersecurity chief

 Suffolk in October had announced it had concluded a previously arranged three-month contract with RedLand, days after Newsday reported that Balboni had been registered to lobby state government for several cybersecurity vendors under contract to Suffolk, including its primary firewall supplier, Palo Alto Networks.

-Balboni on Tuesday said his consulting work for the county was unrelated to his state lobbying initiatives.
+Balboni on Tuesday said his consulting work for the county was unrelated to his state lobbying initiatives, and emphasized that RedLand's contract with Suffolk "had always been for the duration of the incident response to the breach.
+The services ended after three months" per the contract, and "not for any other reason."

-"I was hired solely for the purpose of helping with incident management" of the Suffolk cyberattack, Balboni said.
+Balboni added, "I was hired solely for the purpose of helping with incident management" of the Suffolk cyberattack.
 "At no time did I recommend the hiring of any company, much less the companies I represent."
 He pointed out he's not registered to lobby in Suffolk "nor will I be for the purposes of this engagement going forward."
+He added, "There was no conflict."

 Bellone said Balboni's recent work has not involved hiring new vendors.
 "I’ve been involved in those meetings.
 Nobody’s hiring anybody because Mike Balboni is saying hire them.
 I’ve never heard him say, ‘You should hire this person,’” Bellone said.